AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Change the CentOS 6 source address.md

         gpgkey=http://mirrors.aliyuncs.com/centos-vault/RPM-GPG-KEY-CentOS-6
         ```

-    After you modify the file content, press the Esc key to exit the edit mode and enter `:wq` to save and close the file.
+    After you modify the file, press the Esc key to exit the edit mode and enter `:wq` to save and exit the file.

-4. Run the following command to modify the `epel.repo` file:
+4. Run the following command to edit the `epel.repo` file:

     ```
     vim /etc/yum.repos.d/epel.repo